NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 ## Uploading the Submittable Data File to the GDC

 The submittable data file can be uploaded when it is registered with the GDC.
-An submittable data file is registered when its corresponding entity (e.g. `submitted_unaligned_reads`) is uploaded and committed.
+A submittable data file is registered when its corresponding entity (e.g. `submitted_unaligned_reads`) is uploaded and committed.
 It is important to note that the Harmonization process does not occur on these submitted files until the user clicks the [`Request Submission`](Data_Submission_Process.md#release) button.
 Uploading the file can be performed with either the [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool) or the [GDC API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/).
 Other types of data files such as clinical supplements, biospecimen supplements, and pathology reports are uploaded to the GDC in the same way.
 Supported data file formats are listed at the GDC [Submitted Data Types and File Formats](https://gdc.cancer.gov/about-data/data-types-and-file-formats/submitted-data-types-and-file-formats) website.

 __GDC Data Transfer Tool:__ A file can be uploaded using its UUID (which can be retrieved from the GDC Submission Portal or API) once it is registered.

 [![UUID Location](images/GDC_Submission_UUID_location.png)](images/GDC_Submission_UUID_location.png "Click to see the full image.")